lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 In either case, we clearly need *multiple* Metadata, making our pointer wider and wider.
 We're talking *SIMD* levels of wide.
 Actually no we're talking *Itanium* levels of wide with VLDSTM pointers (Very Large Dynamically Sized Type Metadata)!

 But how many Metadatas do these types actually contain?
-Well when looking at a type like `&[&dyn Trait]` we have *arbitrarily many* Metadata, because each nested `&dyn Trait` can be a *different* implementor of Trait.
+Well when looking at a type like `&[&dyn Trait]` we have *arbitrarily many* Metadata, because each nested `&dyn Trait` can be a *different* implementer of Trait.
 Does that mean `&[dyn Trait]` must be Infinitely Wide?
 As it turns out, no!
 The reason there are arbitrarily many Metadata is because there are arbitrarily many *pointers*.
 Each pointer gets its own independent Metadata.
 With a type like `&[dyn Trait]` there is only one pointer, so *everyone must share*.